tversteeg/registers.nvim/README.md

 ### Lazy.nvim

-This configuration lazy-loads the plugin only when it's invoked.
+This configuration lazy-loads the plugin only when it’s invoked.

 ```lua
 {